aaronfagan/docker-ddns-r53/README.md

 **`R53_TYPE`**
 - **Default:** `A`
-- The DNS record type for all listed domains.
+- The DNS record type for all target domain name(s).

 **`R53_TTL`**
 - **Default:** `3600`